CMO Built for B2B Founders

 The tactical hiring loop

 What gets hired A demand gen leader with a strategy title and a growing list of foundational work that keeps getting deferred.
+Pipeline climbs, but marketing doesn’t get credit.

 03